memaynor/assignment2-maynor/README.md

 | Japan | Cool atmosphere | A week |
 | Italy | Architecture and food | A month at least |
 | Australia | I just thinks its cool | A week ish |

+---

+### Quotes
+> "(...)normalcy is an illusion.
+Each person is utterly unique.
+A standard of normalcy is something that most people of the world simply will never access." *Colleen Houck*
+> "For God so loved the world that He gave his one and only Son, that whoever believes in Him shall not perish but have eternal life." *John the Apostle*